prichelle/cp4i-flux/README.md

 ## prereqs

-The installation uses flux.
+The installation uses
-- Install flux as described at [flux installation](https://fluxcd.io/flux/installation/)
+- flux: Install flux as described at [flux installation](https://fluxcd.io/flux/installation/)
+- openshift OC cli

+You will also need an entitlement key

 ## Setup